TheCaffeinatedCoders/Resume-Wizard/backend/README.md

 # Resume Wizard Backend API

+## Current Routes
+127.0.0.1:8080/api/greet/Carson

+Prints hello to the name given in path

+127.0.0.1:8080/api/AItest

+Prints a test poem about a resume wizard demonstrating the AI completion request works

 ### Build / Deploy instructions
 Make sure to have a .env file set with an openAI API key.
 Check the discord to find the key if you don't have one on hand